LiskHQ/lisk-docs/docs/building-on-lisk/add-token-to-lisk/index.md

 ### Step 2: Submit details of your token
 Follow the instructions in the [GitHub repository](https://github.com/ethereum-optimism/ethereum-optimism.github.io) and submit a PR containing the required details for your token.
-Especially, follow the Lisk-specific instructions detailed in the section [Speciying chains](https://github.com/ethereum-optimism/ethereum-optimism.github.io?tab=readme-ov-file#specifying-chains).
+Especially, follow the Lisk-specific instructions detailed in the section [Specifying chains](https://github.com/ethereum-optimism/ethereum-optimism.github.io?tab=readme-ov-file#specifying-chains).

 **Important:** You must specify in your token's `data.json` file a section for `lisk-sepolia` and/or `lisk`.